-We completed our 5 megawatt solar photovoltaic power system at our Madera facility.
-The system is operating at 70% capacity and we anticipate full electricity production by the fourth quarter, once PG&E, our electricity provider, has completed its final upgrades to its adjacent substation.
+We completed our 5.0-megawatt solar photovoltaic power system at our Madera facility.
+The system is operating at a 3.5megawatt level and we anticipate full 5.0-megawatt production by year-end, once PG&E, our electricity provider, has completed its final upgrades to its adjacent substation.
 We expect the system to reduce our utility costs by approximately \$1.0 million annually and lower our carbon score.
+Our 3.5-megawatt cogeneration system at our Stockton plant is now fully installed.
+We are currently engaged in start-up operations and anticipate the system will be at target performance by year-end.
+The system converts process waste gas and natural gas into electricity and steam, reducing energy costs by up to \$4.0 million per year and lowering carbon and nitrogen oxide emissions.

-Airgas has begun construction of a liquid CO_2 production plant adjacent to our Stockton facility.
-We expect to commence production and begin generating revenues from this arrangement in the fourth quarter of 2018.
+Airgas continues to construct a liquid CO_2 production plant adjacent to our Stockton facility.
+We expect commercial operations will commence in early 2019 and that we will begin generating revenues from this arrangement in the first quarter.